roman-milk/roman-milk.github.io/a-perfect-fall.md

+===

- ****** A Perfect Fall Pt.
-02 ****** bysilkstockingslover© In Chapters 1-6, Jessica (a beautiful white wife) and her daughter Becky became submissive and willing slaves to their seductive black neighbor Amy.
+In Chapters 1-6, Jessica (a beautiful white wife) and her daughter Becky became submissive and willing slaves to their seductive black neighbor Amy.
 Although not necessary, reading Chapters 1-6 will make this story make a lot more sense and is highly recommended.

  Note: